-Today, fellow themepunks, I’d like to introduce you to the most popular of my Disneyland photos, and one of my most popular shots overall.
-I snapped this one at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.
+This is easily the most popular photo I’ve ever taken.
+It has thousands of likes on Flickr; it’s made the Reddit rounds; It Could Haz Cheezburger.
+I snapped this at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.

-The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image may have been my last trip to Disneyland.
+The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image was my most recent visit to the parks.
+Three years ago.
 I can’t believe it, either.
-I’ve been to Walt Disney World twice in the last three years, and I’ve enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for nearly three years, due to financial hardship and simple bad luck.
+I’ve been to Walt Disney World twice in the last three years, and have enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for three years, due to financial hardship and simple bad luck.

-And that’s what Disneyland has always been about, to my thinking: It’s whatever you bring to it.
+In a way, that’s what Disneyland has always been about, to my thinking: It’s whatever you bring to it.
 If you’re a collector, you see the shopping.
-If you’re a parent, you see the Park through your children (or through the giant, smoking crater in your wallet).
-And if you’re like me, you see the artistry, the detail … and the coincidences.
-You look for these magical coincidences, and if you’re lucky, every so often you get a photo of one of them.
+If you’re a parent, you see the Park through your children.
+And if you’re like me, you see the artistry, the detail, and the coincidences.
+You look for these coincidences, these strange connections, and if you’re lucky, every so often you get a photo of one of them.

 I’m happy to say that I’m a full-time working journalist once again.
 (You can read my stuff at Vegas Seven, a Las Vegas alternative weekly magazine, if you’re into that sort of thing.)
 And I’m closer to Disneyland, financially and spatially, than I’ve been in years.
-If I wanted to, I could drive there right now; it’s only three to four hours’ drive from Las Vegas to Anaheim, and the two-hour line for Radiator Springs Racers.
+If I wanted to, I could drive there right now; it’s only three to four hours’ drive from Las Vegas to Anaheim, and a 40-minute walk to the three-hour line for Radiator Springs Racers.

 But today, I find it’s enough to want it.
 In a way, missing Disneyland fills the heart as much as actually being there does.
 The imagination stretches beyond the berm; you wonder what it would be like to go there with a friend who hasn’t been there yet (I yearn to be the Ray Bradbury-like guide to someone’s Charles Laughton), or you wonder if there’s something there you haven’t yet seen–some strange and wondrous coincidence, waiting to jump in front of you and challenge you to take its picture.